 Who says your bucket list items can’t be completely based around food?
 The pastries throughout Europe are so divine and different you definitely have to try them everywhere you go.

-In Lisbon, you have to try the Pastéis de Nata, or even do your own walking tour around the city trying to find the best one.
+In Lisbon, you have to try the Pastéis de Nata, or even do your own walking tour around other Portugal cities trying to find the best one.